what3words/w3w-ruby-wrapper/README.md

 1. `$ bundle update`
 1. `$ rake rubocop spec`

+## Issues

+Find a bug or want to request a new feature?
+Please let us know by submitting an issue.

 ## Contributing
+Anyone and everyone is welcome to contribute.

-1. Fork it ( http://github.com/what3words/w3w-ruby-wrapper and click "Fork" )
+1. Fork it (http://github.com/what3words/w3w-ruby-wrapper and click "Fork")
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)